 Example 1: As one mediator expressed this problem: "I had a big case once upon a time where I thought the plaintiffs, who were represented by three attorneys, had made a very poor presentation of their case and this was a case that went on for multiple sessions.
 I don't remember whether it was the opening presentation.
 I think it may not have been the opening presentation, but a subsequent presentation, and it may have been on just a few issues or something like that.
 I felt like they did not present their case in as strong a form as they could have.
 Maybe that they were holding back some evidence.
 In caucus I just did some coaching.
 I don't mean to be so presumptuous as to say that I knew how to do it better than they did but I pointed out some things to them that I think they agreed with.
-They went back and made a more forceful, more cogent presentation of their case, they were not going to be able to get what they knew or believed they were entitled to.
+They went back and made a more forceful, more cogent presentation and I think were able to move things along better.
+Because by making a weak presentation of their case, they were not going to be able to get what they knew or believed they were entitled to.
 So it was a matter of helping the other side see the strengths of the plaintiff's case that they had not been able to see through the original presentation."